 Boards, Councils, and Commissions

-The Michigan Commission of Agriculture & Rural Development has the responsibility to recommend, and in some cases determine, policy on food, agricultural, and rural development issues.
+The Michigan Commission of Agriculture and Rural Development has the responsibility to recommend, and in some cases determine, policy on food, agricultural, and rural development issues.
 The Commission is a bipartisan body of five citizens appointed by the Governor.
 State law dictates that no more than three Commission members may be from the same political party.

 The Agricultural Preservation Fund Board is charged with managing the distribution of grants to preserve farmland and help conserve Michigan's agricultural heritage.
 The Board consists of seven members including the director of the Department of Agriculture & Rural Development (or his/her designee) and the director of the Department of Natural Resources (or his/her designee).
 The five board members appointed by the Governor include two individuals representing agricultural interests and three individuals representing the general public.
 Act 451 of 1994, Part 362; abolished in Executive Order 2009-45 and re-created in Executive Order 2009-54.